emlid/navio2-docs/docs/Navio-APM/configuring-raspberry-pi.md

-####Configuring Raspberry Pi
+#### Configuring Raspberry Pi

-Default Raspbian kernel is configured with PREEMPT option and provides worst case latency around single digit milliseconds.
+Default Raspbian kernel is configured with PREEMPT option and provides worst case latency around hundreds of microseconds.
 Real-time patch with PREEMPT_RT option lowers the worst case latency to tens of microseconds, allowing for better real-time performance useful for autopilots.
 We have a documentation page dedicated to real-time Linux where you can get more information as well as see the results of performance tests.

 We provide an SD card image of Raspbian with fully preemptive real-time Linux kernel.
 The image is also additionally configured for usage in drone applications.
-In research purposes you may [use the default Raspbian](http://docs.emlid.com/Navio-dev/using-default-raspbian/) image with additional configuration, but if you’d like to use APM autopilot use only the image we provide in the [downloads](http://docs.emlid.com/Downloads/Real-time-Linux-RPi2/) section.
+In research purposes you may use the default Raspbian, but if you’d like to use APM autopilot use only the image we provide in the [downloads](http://docs.emlid.com/navio2/Downloads/Real-time-Linux-RPi2/) section.

-####Writing image to SD card
+#### Writing image to SD card

 **On Windows:**